44 weeks, including 9 weeks of practicum experience

 ** English Language Proficiency Requirements met through standardized tests as defined by NAPRA for Non-Native English Speakers

 Prior to going on practicum, students must submit a proof of good health completed by a physician, immunity status, flu vaccination, and an acceptable criminal record review.

-Becoming a Regulated Pharmacy Technician
+Becoming a Registered Pharmacy Technician